 On your walking tour don’t miss St. Mauritius Church, Zermatt’s beating spiritual heart.
-Although there have been more modest places of worship on this site from the 13th Century, the current church was consecrated in 1916.
+Although there have been more modest places of worship on this site since the 13th Century, the current church was consecrated in 1916.

 This is adorned with a painting of Noah’s Ark by the Florentine painter Paolo Parente.
 The painting formed part of extensive church renovations carried out in 1980 to mark the 700th anniversary of the parish.

 Thanks to its excellent acoustics, St. Mauritius church also hosts the Zermatt Festival, which takes place each September.
-Listening to classical music from the great composers such as Mozart, Beethoven, Vivaldi at the foot of the Matterhorn must be a magical experience.
+Listening to classical music from great composers such as Mozart, Beethoven, and Vivaldi at the foot of the Matterhorn must be a magical experience.

 4. Visit the Mountaineers’ Cemetery

-A visit the Mountaineers’ Cemetery, in the garden adjacent to St Mauritius Church, is a sobering reflection on the human cost of climbing the Matterhorn.
+A visit to the Mountaineers’ Cemetery, in the garden adjacent to St. Mauritius Church, is a sobering reflection on the human cost of climbing the Matterhorn.

 Around 3,000 people attempt to summit the Matterhorn each year.
 Although the fatality rate has fallen to an average of five people per year, climbers continue to perish on its slopes.

 These include Michael Croz, Charles Hudson and Douglas Robert Haddow, three of the four climbers from Edward Whymper’s party who perished in 1865.
 The body of the fourth victim, Lord Francis Douglas, was never found.

 Take time to read the headstones, some of which are embellished with climbing gear, to find out more about the climbers, including their age and where they met their fate.

 5. Visit the Matterhorn Museum (Zermatlantis)